irfanailyas/Course-Notes/AI and ML.md

 REGRESSION:-
 It is a SL technique that needs labelled data to train the model and predicts continous values.
-It is used often in cause-effect analysis.
+It is used often in cause-effect analysis. eg:-House price prediction, given hours of study predict the gpa of student.
+A curve or a line in your data is a good fit if the distances of the points in your data from the curve is minimized.
+If you have lowest distances from the curve that you are using to model the data then it is a good fit.
+An overfitting curve(a curve that touches alll points in your data) reduces predictive accuracy of your model, it is useless.
+1.Linear regression finds the best fit of line in your data(i.e, the line that is as close as possible to the data points).
+The best fit line can be evaluated or the model can be measured it's best line of fit using the R-squared metric.
+It will be high for best fit else low, also its value is generally expressed between 1 and 0 or as percentage.
+It is also referred to as coefficient of determination or coefficient of multiple determination in multiple regression.
+A good model minimizes the distance between the fitted line and the original data points.
+Differences between the observed values and the predicted values of the best model are small and ubiased.

+CLASSIFICATION:-